TRAVEL & DAY ONE

 I had originally planned to go inside and thoroughly explore the Pantheon and its famous oculus, but I was running short on time so it would have to wait for a return trip to Rome.

-I found my way to the XXXX church, which was pretty unassuming from the outside.
+I soon found my way to the Church of San Luigi dei Francesi, which was pretty unassuming from the outside.

 Walking in, however, took my breath away!